stridecolossus/JOVE/docs/blog/part-2-triangle/render-pass.md

 ### Background

-Although we are perhaps half-way to our goal of rendering a triangle it is already apparent that our demo is becoming unwieldy:
+Although we are perhaps half-way to our goal of rendering a triangle it is already apparent that the demo is becoming unwieldy:

 * The main application code is one large, imperative method.